cncf/devstats.archive/README.md

 - We have all historical data from all possible GitHub events and summary values for repositories at given points of time.
 - The idea is to divide all data into two categories: `const` and `variable`.
 Const data is a data that is not changing in time, variable data is a data that changes in time, so `event_id` is added as a part of this data primary key.
 - Table structure, `const` and `variable` description can be found in [USAGE](https://github.com/cncf/gha2db/blob/master/USAGE.md)
-- The program can be parallelized very easy (events are distinct in different hours, so each hour can be processed by other CPU), uses 48 CPUs on cncftest.io.
+- The program can be parallelized very easy (events are distinct in different hours, so each hour can be processed by other CPU), uses 48 CPUs on our test machine.

 3) `db2influx` (computes metrics given as SQL files to be run on Postgres and saves time series output to InfluxDB)
 - [db2influx](https://github.com/cncf/gha2db/blob/master/cmd/db2influx/db2influx.go)